What is a Partnership Agreement? A Colorado Business Law Guide

 7. Tax Treatment

-Most partnerships in Colorado are taxed as pass-through entities, but this needs to be coordinated with the IRS.
+Most partnerships in Colorado are taxed as pass-through entities, but the tax treatment needs to be coordinated with the IRS.
 You should:

 • Decide whether to be taxed as a general partnership, LLC, or S-Corp